North Korean destroyer Choe Hyon

 Choe Hyon is the lead ship of the s to be operated by the Korean People's Navy (KPN).
 The ship is the first destroyer operated by the KPN.
-The vessel was launched on 27 April 2025.
+The vessel was launched on 27 April 2025 and entered service on 23 June 2026.

 Design and development

 According to the press release by the North Korean state-run news agency Korean Central News Agency, the class is classified as a multipurpose destroyer with a displacement of 5000 t.
 Based on satellite imagery analysis, the destroyer has a length of around 140 to 145 m and beam of around 16 m.

-Based on footage released by the North Korean state media during the first ship construction in December 2024 and satellite imagery of a second unnamed ship of the same class, the vessels would be armed with one main gun and numerous vertical launching system (VLS) cells for guided missiles, located at the bow, just behind the main gun, and at the stern.
+Based on footage released by the North Korean state media during the first ship construction in December 2024 and satellite imagery of a second then-unnamed ship of the same class, the vessels would be armed with one main gun and numerous vertical launching system (VLS) cells for guided missiles, located at the bow, just behind the main gun, and at the stern.
 The VLS cells bear a resemblance to the 3M22 Zircon.
 The ship would also feature fixed-panel phased array radars integrated into the superstructures.
 They are reportedly similar to those found on the Russian s.

 Based on the photos of Choe Hyon during the launching ceremony, the ship is armed with a 127 or 130 mm main gun, with its design bearing a resemblance to the OTO Melara design, a Pantsir-ME and two 30 mm AK-630 close-in weapon system (CIWS), and 74 VLS cells of various sizes for guided missiles, with 44 cells located at the bow and 30 cells at stern.
 The ship VLS cells consisted of 32 small cells, 12 medium-sized cells, 20 large cells and 10 very large cells.
 The larger cells likely could accommodate cruise missiles and ballistic missiles.
+Following modifications and trials, Choe Hyon now has 88 VLS cells, as of the commissioning date.
 The destroyer also has what looks like four turreted four-cell Bulsae-4 launchers, which could be capable of firing short-range guided missiles, anti-submarine charges, or loitering munitions.
 An enclosure for what appears to be two quadruple anti-ship cruise missile launchers is located amidship.
 The ship has two 533 mm DTA-53 twin-tube torpedo launchers on both sides.

-There is also an exhibition of the weapon systems carried by Choe Hyon in the launching ceremony event.
+There was also an exhibition of the weapon systems carried by Choe Hyon held after the launch ceremony.
 Notably, the exhibition displayed a Hwasong-11-series ballistic missile, as well as Kumsong-3 and Hwasal-2 cruise missiles.
 The ballistic missile model apparently similar to Hwasong-11S.